-- FW(C) 1.23 Where calves are rationed through the use of a transponder, the feed station must be designed to allow all calves to drink without hindrance. - FW(C) 1.24 LEGAL All feeding equipment and utensils must be managed in an hygienic manner, in order to minimise the risk of disease challenge.
+FW(C) 1.23 Where calves are rationed through the use of a transponder, the feed station must be designed to allow all calves to drink without hindrance.

+- FW(C) 1.24 LEGAL All feeding equipment and utensils must be managed in an hygienic manner, in order to minimise the risk of disease challenge. - FW(C) 1.25 Calves must not be muzzled.